Wimuz/drum-trainer/README.md

 ## Summary

 The drum trainer provides technical advice to the aspiring drummer based on analysis of a recording.
-Using midi or audio as input the tool analyses the accuracy, synchronicity and dynamics of the recording and provides recommendations.
+Using midi and a user-defined drum pattern as input the tool provides detailed information on accuracy, synchronicity and dynamics of the recording.

 ## Background